Board of Directors

 Staff

-Marj Plumb (she/they), Executive Director
+Marj Plumb (she/they), DrPH, Executive Director

 - A non-profit consultant and trainer who focuses on public policy advocacy, and organizational and leadership development